Investment Education – How can you use it to benefit your property investment?

-Property ripples don’t flow backwards.
+Ripple effect in property don’t flow backwards.
 Think of it in terms of a cold tap running in a previously warm bath with London at the epicentre.
 The prices drop and the falls spread, again like ripples, to other parts of the UK.

-So where is the ripple right now?
+So where is the ripple effect in property right now?

 2014 was a massive growth year for house prices in London, and many areas came back from pre-crash levels, to hit record prices.
 In 2015, growth spread to commuter towns surrounding London making them the next to benefit from strong growth and the ripple effect.

-In 2016 the ripple looks set to hit other major UK cities: Birmingham, Manchester, Portsmouth, Sheffield, Bradford, Bristol, Wakefield, Coventry, Nottingham, Leicester, Newcastle-upon-Tyne, Brighton, Hull, Plymouth, Stoke-on-Trent, Wolverhampton, Derby, Southampton, Salford.
+In 2016 the ripple effect in property looks set to hit other major UK cities: Birmingham, Manchester, Portsmouth, Sheffield, Bradford, Bristol, Wakefield, Coventry, Nottingham, Leicester, Newcastle-upon-Tyne, Brighton, Hull, Plymouth, Stoke-on-Trent, Wolverhampton, Derby, Southampton, Salford.
 That’s why we’re backsourcing outstanding property investment opportunities in major cities like Wolverhampton and Lincoln.
 This is where the growth is right now and this is where investors will see the best returns.